Micka Pavlič: Latter years

 Micka taught painting to her sister's grandson Peter Žmitek.
-He went on to became a renown Slovenian painter.
+He went on to became a renowned Slovenian painter.
 After death of her parents she lived alone with two goats.
 She never married and never had children.
 She devoted herself only to art and painted until her death on September 12, 1891, in Selca.

 Style and technique

 Micka's figures are highly stylized.
 They are defined by clothing, posture, and activity rather than individualized features and rendered in a palette of reds (including Indian red), ochre, browns, blues, and greens.
 The use of stencils and powdered pigment ensured that her colors remained vivid even after decades out of direct sunlight.
 Her workshop catalogue included at least 141 distinct motifs, 71 religious and 70 secular, ranging from biblical and devotional scenes to secular genre motifs such as the initiation rites of Mandan Native Americans, peasants quarreling over livestock, battle scenes and a Turk smoking a pipe.